 At Shimer, I have taught the entire Natural Sciences core curriculum, Integrative Studies 2, Humanities 2 and 3, and electives or tutorials on the history of the English language, Old English, Old Norse, Beowulf, precalculus, calculus, chemistry, technology & ethics, computational linguistics, and Gödel, Escher, Bach.

 Away from Shimer, I have taught ice skating, mathematics, fluid mechanics, and writing.

 I am interested in Germanic languages and literature, especially Old English and Old Norse.

 My main research areas are the history of ice skating and historical linguistics (especially the Germanic languages).
 These go together well because I spend a lot of time carefully reading old texts to find out as much as I can about medieval ice skating.
-An example of this is my recent paper “The similarity of bone skates and skis,” which is about skating and skiing in Old Norse literature.
+My recent paper “The similarity of bone skates and skis” is about skating and skiing in Old Norse literature.

 I also enjoy using math and science to understand events in literature and mythology, such as how fast Vikings could skate and how Odin’s eight-legged horse managed to run.

 My academic interests that are not directly covered by my research interests include ancient and medieval studies in a broader sense, archaeology, computational linguistics, and mathematics.